open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > How were the decisions made within the project all the time?

 {{< expand "Show answer">}} Martin made most of the decisions because he had the main expertise.
 What he said should fit.
-Other people had expertises which been discussed.
+Other people had expertise which been discussed.
 For the educational part, I was the project leader on the administration side but I didn't make any decisions.
 It was made in a group of seven people by consensus.{{< /expand >}}